 Colchis is the famed holy city where Jason ventured to find the Golden Fleece.
 Before the Trojan War the city was ruled by King Aeëtes and the same king continued to rule into the new age.
-After having his city’s prized possession stolen from him he panicked and immediately sought out a way to extend his natural life.
+After having his son killed and his city’s prized possession stolen from him he panicked and immediately sought out a way to extend his natural life.
 He found his answer in undeath.
-Aeëtes forced the city magician to transform him into a Curst.
+Aeëtes forced the city magician to transform him into a curst.
 With eternity on his side, Aeëtes studied as many magical tomes as he could get his hands on in order to increase his inhumane might.
-He later had his eternal power increased by having himself spell-stitched.
+He later had his eternal power increased by having himself spellstitched.

 This unholy process didn’t go without attracting some attention from Hades, Lord of the Underworld.
 Every mortal who becomes an immortal has effectively escaped Erebos and Hades doesn’t like losing any of his citizens, especially kings.
 Hades put a bounty on King Aeëtes.
 Hundreds of Marut inevitables, demons, devils, bounty hunters, and hopeful heroes swarmed to Colchis in the wake of the Trojan War.
 They all failed and died due to Colchis Castle’s excellent defenses and the intervention of Demeter who stepped in to save Aeëtes due to her old grudge with Hades.
 Some of the warriors were captured and made to serve King Aeëtes through magical charming, bribing, or in the case of the inevitables, reprogramming.
 The other creatures have since died out, but the inevitables survived the centuries.
 Aeëtes even made more inevitables to increase their numbers.